Stephanie-Spears/FitnessFrog/Notes.md

 It’s non-optional for server-side validation to mirror whatever client-side validation you’ve implemented because users might not have JavaScript enabled, which would prevent client-side validation from being able to run.

 MVC’s support for client-side validation needs to be explicitly enabled by setting both the “UnobtrusiveJavaScriptEnabled” and “ClientValidationEnabled” app settings to “true” in the web.config file

+### TempData
+ViewBag and ViewData must be used within the same requeset TempData is like ViewBag/ViewData, except it survives to the next request, and then it expires.
+This allows us to set a TempData value on a request, redirect the user, and then display that value on part of the new request.